ncatlab/nlab-content/pages/17631.md

 $$C_n = \frac{1}{n+1}\binom{2 n}{n}$$

-A Catalan number $C_n$ describes a number of matching pairs of $n$ parenthesis properly matched.
-It is the number of nonisomorphic ordered trees with $n$ vertices.
+A Catalan number $C_n$ describes a number of matching pairs of $n$ parentheses properly matched.
+It is also the number of nonisomorphic ordered (planar) binary trees with $n$ vertices.

 ## Related concepts